emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 This document defines the Galois Counter Mode with Secure Short Tags (GCM-SST) Authenticated Encryption with Associated Data (AEAD) algorithm following the recommendations from Nyberg et al. {{Nyberg}}.
 GCM-SST is defined with a general interface so that it can be used with any keystream generator, not just a 128-bit block cipher.
 The two main differences compared to GCM {{GCM}} is that GCM-SST uses an additional subkey Q and that new subkeys H and Q are derived for each nonce.
 This enables short tags with forgery probability close to ideal.
 See Section {{GCM-SST}}.

-This document also registers several instances of Advanced Encryption Standard (AES) with Galois Counter Mode with Secure Short Tags (AES-GCM-SST) where where AES {{AES}} in counter mode is used as the keystream generator.
+This document also registers several instances of Advanced Encryption Standard (AES) with Galois Counter Mode with Secure Short Tags (AES-GCM-SST) where AES {{AES}} in counter mode is used as the keystream generator.
 See Section {{AES-GCM-SST}}.

 # Conventions and Definitions